maxjo020418/BAScraper/README.md

                                        file_name='result3'
                                        ))

-# all files are auto-saved since the `file_name` field was specified.
+# all results are saved to 'resultX.json' since the `file_name` field was specified.
-# it'll save all the results in the current directory
+# it'll save all the results in the current directory since `save_dir` wasn't specified
 ```

 <details>